Snowboard Courses

 • Selected Rookie Applicants

-Course Duration: We recommend you to reserve a good 2 to 3 hours period in order to complete this course.
+Course Duration: We recommend you to reserve a good 2 - 5 hours period in order to complete this course.

 Evaluator Development Module